enthought/mayavi/docs/source/mayavi/installation.rst

      ImportError: No module named enthought

-    If you *don't* get the ImportError (e.g. importing ``enthought`` succeeds), then there is no way to install the svn Mayavi version over it (even if you put it first in your PYTHONPATH), because the older (setuptools managed) ETS packages will get picked up too and they will mess up things.
+    If you *don't* get the ImportError (e.g. importing ``enthought`` succeeds), then there is no way to install the git Mayavi version over it (even if you put it first in your PYTHONPATH), because the older (setuptools managed) ETS packages will get picked up too and they will mess up things.
 This behavior might be surprising if you are new to setuptools.